Chart Book: The Legacy of the Great Recession

 The Number of People Looking for Work Swelled Compared with the Number of Job Openings

 At one point at the beginning of the recovery there were 7 people looking for work for every job opening.
-That ratio has declined, but remains slightly higher than it was at any point in the 2001 recession and its aftermath.
-In May 2013, 11.7 million workers were unemployed but there were only 3.8 million job openings.
+That ratio has declined, but remains at a level roughly equal to the highest point reached in the 2001 recession and its aftermath.
+In September 2013, 11.3 million workers were unemployed but there were only 3.9 million job openings.
 That is about three unemployed workers for every available position — in other words, even if every available job were filled by an unemployed individual, about two of every three unemployed workers would still be unemployed.